hitallocavas/spring-cloud-human-resources/README.md

 # spring-cloud-human-resources
-A Human Resources project made using Microservices Architecture with Spring Cloud
+A Human Resources project using Microservices Architecture with Spring Cloud